About with Friends depend on Trustees with a range of skills and experience who ensure the charity:

 Helen founded About with Friends around her kitchen table in 2002 with nine initial members and a handful of volunteers.
 She served on the Board of Trustees until About with Friends became a Charitable Incorporated Organisation (CIO) in April this year.
 She continues to lead the organisation as CEO and attends Board meetings in this role.
 Helen is from London and worked in Social Services for over 30 years.
 As a youth worker, she ran the London Brent PHAB Club before joining Barnet Mencap to lead a project with people with Autism and behaviours that challenged, and then moved to Harrow Mencap to lead a project integrating children and adults with learning disabilities into the community.
 Helen relocated to Norfolk in 1996 and was the Paston College Community Outreach Lead for students with Disabilities before starting About with Friends.
 She received the British Empire Medal in 2014.

 Held a brown belt in judo, and has an ambition to see the world.

 Now in his second year as a Trustee.
 Andy considers himself to be something of a country bumpkin.
 Having worked in agriculture and construction up north, he followed the trend of the city migrators and now works as the Business Development Manager for an East Anglian IT service and support provider, called Green Duck (based in Bury St. Edmunds).
 He is delighted to be part of the About With Friends Family.

 Sarah is a parent enjoying her second stint as a trustee.
-She has a daughter (A) who attends AWF she has been in our services since she was a young girl.
+She has a daughter A who attends AWF, she has been in our services since she was a young girl.
 She is now part of our transition programme and enjoys our leisure activities as well as our respite breaks.
-Sarah is very knowledgeable of carer’s needs and of our various services and is happy to speak to other parents and offer help and advice.
+Sarah is very knowledgeable of carer’s needs and of our various services and is happy to speak to other parents to offer help and advice.